 What is Gestalt Language Processing?

-Gestalt Language Processing: a style of language development with predictable stages that begins with production of multi-word “gestalt forms” and ends with production of novel utterances.
+Gestalt Language Processing: a form of language development that moves from whole, memorized phrases to single words.
+These scripts or Gestalts come from movies, videos, and things overheard and memorized.
+A style of language development with predictable stages that begins with production of multi-word “gestalt forms” and ends with production of novel utterances.
 (ASHA 2021)

 Delayed Echolalia: utterances that are repeated after a significant delay (Prizant & Rydell, 1984).
 Echolalia is prevalent among individuals with ASD who are verbal and may remain as part of their verbal behavior for some time (Fay, 1969).